DataDog/integrations-core/openstack/README.md

 Get metrics from OpenStack service in real time to:

-- Visualize and monitor OpenStack states
+- Visualize and monitor OpenStack states.
 - Be notified about OpenStack failovers and events.

 ## Setup